dwyl/phoenix-liveview-realtime-cursor-tracking-tutorial/README.md

 The last thing that is left is to make our LiveView *react* to whenever a user joins or leaves the channel.
-Therefore, we sync the socket with the infor available in the Presence channel.
+Therefore, we sync the socket with the info available in the Presence channel.
 The following function **updates the list of active users** whenever someone joins or leaves the channel.